bitrise-io/devcenter/docs/index.md

 and define [triggers](https://bitrise-io.github.io/devcenter/webhooks/trigger-map/) to specify which workflow should be selected for which trigger.

-The steps can do anything that can be implemented a command line scripts / programs: send emails, [text messages](https://github.com/bitrise-io/steps-sms-text-message), pass values to each other, [create Xcode archives](https://github.com/bitrise-io/steps-xcode-archive), gather system information about the Virtual Machine
+The steps can do anything that can be implemented by command line scripts / programs: send emails, [text messages](https://github.com/bitrise-io/steps-sms-text-message), pass values to each other, [create Xcode archives](https://github.com/bitrise-io/steps-xcode-archive), gather system information about the Virtual Machine